 - Modeling and using pictures or other visuals such as written words with your child can help to give your him/her the words to use in social interactions and can help develop social communication skills in peer interactions.

-It is not unusual for children to have social communication difficulty in a few situations.
+It is not unusual for children to have social communication difficulties in a few situations.

 However, if the problems in social language use occur more often and seem inappropriate for the child’s age, your child may need intervention to address the learning of specific verbal and nonverbal behaviours for peer interaction.

-A team approach involving speech language therapists, teachers, parents and peers are important in promoting generalizations of skills and in supporting success in social communication.
+A team approach involving speech language therapists, teachers, parents and peers is important in promoting generalizations of skills and in supporting success in social communication.

 This article is brought to you by the team of speech-language therapists and occupational therapists from THK Therapy Services (Previously known as The Children’s Therapy Centre).
 They work with children of all ages with communication, motor or attention difficulties.